-Table 6-1 Demolition training data

-Facility Max Charge by NEW
+Max Charge by NEW Training supported

-Demo B 45 lbs. Ī
+45 lbs.
+Standard demolitions

-Demo D 100 lbs. Ī
+100 lbs.
+Standard demolitions

-RG 33 5.5 lbs. Ī

-RG 33

 5.5 lbs.
 Breaching

+45 lbs.
+100 lbs.

-Notes: Demolitions training outside of the established demolitions area is authorized with the submission and approval of a NSTR IAW Chapter 2-17.
+Notes: Demolitions training outside of the established demolitions area is authorized with the submission and approval of an NSTR IAW Chapter 2-17.